Healthy Homes Assessment Roseneath

 Roseneath Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement throughout Roseneath and New Zealand rental homes where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is a requirement to all Roseneath and New Zealand rental homes where it’s reasonably practicable to put in.

-• Landlords and property managers must keep records of their the conformance to the Healthy Homes Standard that apply or will be in force throughout the tenancy period of their rental properties.
+• Landlords and property managers must keep records that demonstrate conformance with each Healthy Homes Standards that apply or will be in force to your rental home.

-• Property managers and private landlords are required to make sure their rental properties comply with the Healthy Homes Standards within 90 days of any new, renewed or varied Tenancy.
+• Property managers and private landlords should make sure their rental properties comply according to Healthy Homes Standards within 90 days of any renewal, new or a change in lease.

-• All boarder houses (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.
+• All the boarding homes (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.

-• All homes rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All households let from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.

 Beginning 1 July 2024